 No. We are licensed attorneys so we go to court for you.

 Once you sign up we have you fill out a questionnaire on your personal online account.
 The questionnaire asks questions that influence the outcome of the case and allows us to argue the important information to the judge so he knows why you are deserving to have your record cleared.
 Although some of the questions may seem simple, the more information and detail that you provide in your answers the better we are able to argue the case in your favor.

-Most people hire an attorney to (1) make sure it is done right the first time so it does not get rejected or cost you months of delay, (2) handle objections from the district attorney, and (3) send an attorney to court to argue the case if need be.
+Most people hire an attorney to (1) make sure the process is done right the first time so your case does not get rejected or cost you months of delay, (2) handle objections from the district attorney, and (3) send an attorney to court to argue the case if need be.

-No, it does not matter.
+No, your disposition does not matter.
 The process of petitioning the court to restore your gun rights is the same whether you pleaded guilty or pleaded no contest to the crime.

 You will receive a court order restoring your gun rights.
 The court will update their records and send the order on to the central state database.
 The background check agencies will then receive the updated information when they do a background check.

 The court is usually the first to update its records.
 The court then sends the agencies a copy of the court order restoring your gun rights.
-It is best to keep a copy of the order for your own records, because, although the court order may already be entered into state and national databases, you will still be asked to provide a copy to your local county sheriff’s office when you apply for your gun permit to carry.
+Keeping a copy of the order for your own records is advisable, because, although the court order may already be entered into state and national databases, you will still be asked to provide a copy to your local county sheriff’s office when you apply for your gun permit to carry.

 We are unable to offer a money back guarantee because the process involves a substantial amount of preparation and sometimes several appearances in court by our attorneys.
 We cannot afford to offer this low of a price and a money back guarantee.

 We can create a payment plan that meets your needs.
 We typically spread payments into equal monthly amounts.
 Please view the pricing for details regarding payment plans.